ismail-bs/mongoose-encryption-decryption/README.md

-The "mongoose-encryption-decryption" package is developed and maintained by Md Ismail Hosen.
-We are a team of passionate developers with expertise in data security and software engineering.
-Our mission is to build tools that empower developers to create secure and privacy-respecting applications.
+Md.
+Ismail Hosen created and manage the "mongoose-encryption-decryption" package.
+We are a group of enthusiastic developers with backgrounds in data security and software engineering.
+Our objective is to create tools that enable developers to design secure, privacy-compliant applications.